 Ripe bananas are more likely to be problematic from a histamine standpoint since they’ve had more time to ripen.
 As you’ve probably discovered, the riper and less fresh food is, the more likely it is to contain histamine or increase your body’s histamine burden.

-So, ripe bananas would be more likely to cause problems than unripe or green ones.
+So, ripe bananas would be more likely to worsen histamine intolerance symptoms than unripe or green ones.

 Freshness is important if you suffer from histamine intolerance.
 One rule of thumb is to eat only fresh food.
 Some people enjoy eating leftovers, but it’s not a smart practice if you’re sensitive to histamine, since the histamine content of foods increases when they sit around.